-Take control – If you decide to stay on the waiting list, be proactive.
-Here’s what you can do to boost your chances of being accepted.
+If you decide to stay on the waitlist, be proactive.
+Here’s what you can do to boost your chances of being accepted:

-Get a sense of your chances of admission.
-Contact the admission office to find out if the college ranks wait-listed students or if it has a priority list.
+- Get a sense of your chances of admission.
+Contact the Admissions Office to find out if the college ranks waitlisted students or if it has a priority list.
 Most are willing to let you know your status.
 The higher you rank on the list the better your chances of being accepted.

-Write a letter to the admission office.
+- Send an update to the Admissions Office.
 The college has already decided that you have the academic credentials for admittance.
-Now’s the time to mention any additional nonacademic factors that might help your case — any new achievements or supplemental information.
+Now’s the time to mention any additional non-academic factors that may help your case — any new achievements or supplemental information.
 Emphasize your strong desire to attend the college and make a case for why you’re a good fit.
-You can tell them that you’ll enroll if they accept you, but only if you’re absolutely certain you will.
+You can tell them you’ll enroll if they accept you, but tell them this only if you’re absolutely certain you will.

-Stay involved.
-Show admission officers you’re committed to sports, clubs and other activities.
+- Stay involved.
+Show Admissions Officers you’re committed to sports, clubs and other activities.

-Reconsider the colleges that accepted you.
+- Reconsider the colleges that accepted you.
 If you would be just as happy at one of your other choices, send in a deposit and plan to attend that college.
-Then turn down the spot on the waiting list.
+Then turn down the spot on the waitlist.
 You’ll be surprised how much better you feel after your decision has been made.

 We are very excited for you!
 This is why the college list and all of the work we did together over the past few years was so very important.
 You have options, and they are a good fit.
 You can always call us it you want to talk through your opportunities.
 Rock On!